Diablo IV: How to Build Lord of Hatred Necromancer – Season 10

 How to actually play the build after Alter the Balance unlocks

 The rotation is less complicated than it sounds, but it punishes button mashing.
-Start encounters with your summons already established and your Essence as full as possible.
-Your minions should engage first.
-You are not opening like a glass-cannon caster; you are letting your army take the first contact so you can cast into a controlled screen.
+Open with your summons already established and your Essence as full as possible.
+Your minions engage first.
+You are not opening like a glass-cannon caster; you let your army take first contact so you cast into a controlled screen.

 • Enter the fight with your summon state stable.